A Novel M-Estimator for Robust PCA: Subspace Recovery in Practice

 \section{Subspace Recovery in Practice}

 We view the GMS algorithm as a prototype for various subspace recovery algorithms.
 We discuss here modifications and extensions of this procedure in order to make it even more practical.
+Sections \ref{sec:theory_no_dim} and \ref{sec:theory_know_dim} discuss the cases where $d$ is unknown and known respectively; in particular, \S\ref{sec:egms} proposes the EGMS algorithm when $d$ is known.
+At last, \S\ref{sec:egms_complexity} concludes with the computational complexity of the GMS and EGMS algorithms.